Cluster Management with Terraform

 π§βπ Catch up with Spacetasticβ

 Wren and Kai have followed this tutorial and have learned how Palette supports IaC through Terraform.
-They found the essentials covered to be a great introduction to IaC and gives them the confidence to kick off this initiative at Spacetastic.
+They found the essentials covered to be a great introduction to IaC, and it gives them the confidence to kick off this initiative at Spacetastic.